erik-adelbert/aoc/2025/README.md

 For part 2, a doubled slice should contain the original slice as a subslice — meaning that the slice is a [rotation of itself](https://en.wikipedia.org/wiki/Ouroboros).
 This idea is demonstrated in this [study](https://www.geeksforgeeks.org/dsa/a-program-to-check-if-strings-are-rotations-of-each-other/) along with various pattern-searching techniques like [Rabin–Karp](https://en.wikipedia.org/wiki/Rabin–Karp_algorithm) and [KMP](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm).

+As a matter of fact, the Go standard `bytes` package uses a combination of techniques, including an ultimate fallback to [Rabin–Karp](https://cs.opensource.google/go/go/+/refs/tags/go1.25.4:src/bytes/bytes.go;l=1389).

 The code itself is pretty neat, but the performance, as you can see, isn’t quite there.
 I’ll call it a day for now.

 ```bash